 Freaks and Geeks is another show that was doomed because of its time slot.
 When it first aired on September 25, 1999, it was broadcast on a Saturday night at 8 p.m., which is exactly when its intended audience would not be home watching television.
 This affected the ratings.
 It also didn’t help that the episodes were aired in different time slots, so fans couldn’t keep track of when the show was actually on.
 Unsurprisingly, after just 12 episodes had aired, the show was canceled, and the time slot was definitely to blame.

 During season one of Felicity, the show aired on Tuesdays at 8 p.m.; however, for season two, the show was moved to Sunday nights at 8 p.m., WB’s weakest night, and the ratings began to immediately drop.
 This decline in ratings has been linked to Keri Russell’s decision to cut her long curly hair into a pixie, but the time slot definitely had more of an impact.
-To try and save the show, WB announced that it would move Felicity to Wednesday nights at 9 p.m. following Dawson’s Creek, but it had to share the time slot with the show Jack & Jill, meaning that Felicity would run for 11 weeks followed by 13 weeks of Jack & Jill and then Felicity would finish the season starting in April.
-The ratings never fully recovered following the time slot change, but the show managed to squeak by for two more seasons until it was finally canceled in March 2002.
+To try and save the show, WB announced that it would move Felicity to Wednesday nights at 9 p.m. following Dawson’s Creek for its third season, but it had to share the time slot with the show Jack & Jill, meaning that Felicity would run for 11 weeks followed by 13 weeks of Jack & Jill and then Felicity would finish the season starting in April 2001.
+The ratings never fully recovered following the time slot change, but the show managed to squeak by for another season until it was finally canceled in March 2002.

 1. The O.C.

 During its first season, The O.C. was the highest-rated new drama of the 2003–2004 season among young adults aged 18 to 34 and aired on Tuesday nights at 9 p.m. and then Wednesday nights at 9 p.m. on Fox.
-For season two, the show was moved to Thursday nights at 9 p.m., which were ultra-competitive and up against shows uber popular shows like Survivor, Joey, and Will & Grace.
+For season two, the show was moved to Thursday nights at 9 p.m., which meant that it was up against uber popular shows like Survivor, Joey, and Will & Grace.
 It didn’t take long for the ratings to drop.
 During season three, the show stayed in the same time slot but faced even more competition from CSI and Grey’s Anatomy, which aired in the same time slot on different networks.
-By the show’s fourth and final season, the show was still in that time slot and its ratings had gone from averaging 9.69 million during season one to averaging 4.3 million viewers in season four, and it was canceled before the season finale.
+By the show’s fourth and final season, it was still in that time slot and its ratings had gone from averaging 9.69 million during season one to averaging 4.3 million viewers in season four, and it was canceled before the season finale.